MicrosoftDocs/winrt-api/windows.ui.core.animationmetrics/animationeffect.md

 One page is replaced by another page.

 ### -field CrossFade:33
-One item is faded out as another fades in in its place.
+One item is faded out as another fades in its place.

 ### -field Peek:34
 Contents of a tile move up or down to show a part of the tile that is normally hidden.